ladybug/kamilszymanski.github.io/_posts/2015-12-03-jenkins-job-dsl.md

 After you get familiar with the DSL you can build your own around it to further simplify jobs' (or even whole pipelines) configuration.
 You can also consider describing pipelines as metadata kept inside projects' repositories that are scanned by a periodically run seed job that parses that metadata and (re-)generates jobs on any change.
 Since it's code you craft anything your CI/CD solution needs.

-[^1]: we had a few seed jobs each pointing to multiple (using glob patterns) scripts but to speed up platform development we didn't version control some of those seed jobs